Colony Club

 The Colony Club is a women-only private social club in New York City.
 Founded in 1903 by Florence Jaffray Harriman, wife of J. Borden Harriman, as the first social club established in New York City by and for women, it was modeled on similar gentlemen's clubs.
 Today, men are admitted as guests.

+The Colony Club has EIN 13-0590080 under the category 501(c)(7) Social and Recreation Clubs.
+In 2024 it claimed $19,746,297 in total revenue and $22,164,448 in total assets.
+Its mission is "to operate as a private social club organized for the members' social pleasures."